LassoSoft/LassoGuide/lasso_guide_source/databases/sql-data-sources.rst

 Adding and Updating Records
 ===========================

-In Lasso 9, there are special add and update operations that can be performed using SQL data sources in addition to all add and update operations described in the :ref:`adding-updating` chapter.
+In Lasso, there are special add and update operations that can be performed using SQL data sources in addition to all add and update operations described in the :ref:`adding-updating` chapter.